Konamiman/M80dotNet/README.md

 This project turns the original M80, L80 and LIB80 applications into modern native applications.
 This means:

 - **Multiplatform native applications** for Windows 32 bit, Windows 64 bit, Windows ARM, Linux 64 bit, Linux ARM and macOS, thanks to the magic of .NET Core (plus a really portable, although not single-file edition).
 No separate CP/M emulator is needed.
-- Extra command line option to **specify the working directory** where files will be read from and written to (the original applications work on the current directory only).
+- Extra command line options to **specify the working directory** where files will be read from and written to, and to **specify additional file search directories** for files to be read (the original applications work on the current directory only).
 - On error, the applications **terminate instead of going back to interactive mode** (unless explicitly ran in interactive mode via command line switch).
 - **Colored console output** for warnings and errors (can be disabled via command line switch).
 - Regular messages are written to the standard output handle, **warnings and errors are written to the standard error handle**.